Atorvastatin (Lipitor): Top 12 Drug Facts You Need to Know

 Atorvastatin calcium (brand name: Lipitor) is a medicine in a class of drugs called HMG CoA reductase inhibitors, also referred to as "statins."
 Pfizer’s Lipitor was first approved in 1996 and is considered one of the most successful selling drugs of all time.
 In 2006, Lipitor had the top U.S. drug sales of over $13 billion.
 Even today, after its patent loss in 2011, atorvastatin is still one of the most prescribed medications in the U.S.

-As a drug class, statins are used by over 35 million people in the U.S. Statins are usually the first drug used to treat people with high cholesterol levels or heart disease.
-They help to reduce the risk of stroke and heart attacks, heart surgery, or chest pain (angina) due to coronary heart disease.
+Statins are usually the first drug used to treat people with high cholesterol levels (high LDL) or heart disease.
+If you have coronary heart disease (CHD) or risk multiple factors for heart disease (CHD), stains can help reduce the risk of stroke and heart attacks, heart surgery, or chest pain (angina), or hospitalization for congestive heart failure.
 If you have high cholesterol plus diabetes, high blood pressure, obesity, or a history of smoking, statins may be especially helpful for you.

 A doctor might prescribe this drug for you if you are not able to lower your cholesterol after following a low-fat diet and a program of regular exercise.
-Atorvastatin can be used in adults and children over the age of 10 years.
+Atorvastatin can be used in adults and children over the age of 10 years along with a healthy diet, weight loss, and exercise.

 Atorvastatin is considered a moderate- or high-intensity statin depending upon the dose: